Fighting the good fight

 Scott C. Harris is a partner at Whitfield, Bryson & Mason LLP, and has been with the firm since its inception.

-Before he attended law school, Harris taught 9th and 10th grade English at Orangeburg Preparatory School in Orangeburg, South Carolina.
-After graduating from law school, Harris joined the law firm of Lewis & Roberts PLLC where he focused his practice on complex civil and business litigation.
-He remained at Lewis & Roberts, PLLC until he left to help start Whitfield, Bryson & Mason LLP.
+Before he attended law school, Scott taught 9th and 10th grade English at Orangeburg Preparatory School in Orangeburg, South Carolina.
+After graduating from law school, Scott joined the law firm of Lewis & Roberts PLLC where he focused his practice on complex civil and business litigation.
+He remained at Lewis & Roberts, PLLC until he left to help start Whitfield, Bryson & Mason LLP in 2011.

-Harris’ success has been recognized by numerous professional associations.
+Scott’s success has been recognized by numerous professional associations.
 He was named a Super Lawyer in 2010, and every year since 2012.
 In addition, he has consistently been named a member of the Legal Elite by Business North Carolina.
-Harris is also an active member of several trade organizations including American Association of Justice (AAJ), North Carolina Advocates for Justice (NCAJ), Public Justice.
+Scott is also an active member of several trade organizations including American Association of Justice (AAJ), North Carolina Advocates for Justice (NCAJ), Public Justice.

 - State of Florida